Life is simple. Why do we make it so hard?

 Could this get any simpler?

-Now the path to saving money is not to be a penny pincher.
-You need to enjoy the present as much as you must save for the future.
 You also need to find ways to grow your income (legally, please!), and that’s a very important step in the wealth creation journey.
 But the key idea is that you avoid spending big money just to keep up with what (you think) the society demands of you.

 “What you own, owns you” is a dictum I have believed for quite some time now.
 And that has helped me make choices that have subsequently helped me create a life I always wanted to live.